close-dev-team/mobile-close-channel-sdk-ios/doc/SDK Reference Documentation/classes/CloseChannelController.md

                                     failure: ((_ error: CloseChannelError) -> Void)? = nil)
 ```

-View the chat messages in a channel
+Open a fullscreen view of a channel with the chat messages displayed
 Be sure to call this function on the main thread!

 - parameters: